peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 }
 ~~~

-Given that the member `status_assertion_responses` is an array of strings, it is subject
+The member `status_assertion_responses` MUST be an array of strings,
+where each of them represent a Status Assertion Response object.
+In particular:
 to the following specification:
 - Each element in the array MUST match the element contained in the request at the same position
 - Each element MUST contain the error or the status of the assertion using the `typ` member